What’s the Buzz

 FAQ on Melatonin Dosage

-What are the side effects of taking melatonin?
+What are the side effects of too much melatonin?

 Melatonin supplements are generally safe and have fewer side effects than prescription drugs used for better sleep.
 However, melatonin can cause some side effects, such as: